Transformers

 Given the above configuration in the pipeline config, Toucan will execute the swiftinit

-content type.
-The transformer script should be located in the transformers
+.
+The transformer script must be an executable file, located in the transformers

-Each transformer script is executed with the following arguments:
+Each transformer is executed with the following arguments:

 --file

-The file argument is the path to the processed markdown file for the content type.
-Script authors should use this file URL to generate the final output.
+argument points to the markdown file of the content item.
+Script authors should use this file as the input source when producing the final output.

 #!/bin/bash